 Will PointsBet Come to Indiana?

 PointsBet CEO Johnny Aitken has made it clear in multiple interviews his company has big plans for the US market and will be expanding aggressively.
-We have already seen PointsBet launch mobile betting in Indiana, a retail sportsbook in Iowa and reach partnerships with casinos in additional states.
+We have already seen PointsBet launch mobile betting in New Jersey, a retail sportsbook in Iowa and reach partnerships with casinos in additional states.

 On top of that, Indiana is an easily accessible market for PointsBet.
 State gaming law allows each land-based casino to partner with third-party online betting providers to launch up to three individually branded betting sites or mobile apps.
 This leaves plenty of room for a company as large as PointsBet to find a partner casino in Indiana.